Robak132/simple-terrain/README.md

 ## Rulers and measuring distance

-Enhanced Terrain Layer only records difficult terrain, it doesn't do any measuring based on that information.
+Simple Terrain only records difficult terrain, it doesn't do any measuring based on that information.
 To get drag distances for Tokens I'd recommend using both Terrain Ruler and Drag Ruler.
 Terrain Ruler will calculate the correct distance based on difficult terrain, and Drag Ruler provides a more visual representation of drag distances.

 ## Coding
 ### Requesting terrain cost for coordinates on the map
-For those who are developing Rulers based on the Enhanced Terrain Layer, to get access to the difficulty cost of terrain grid you call the cost function.
+For those who are developing Rulers based on the Simple Terrain, to get access to the difficulty cost of terrain grid you call the cost function.
 `canvas.terrain.cost(pts, options);`
 pts can be a single object {x: 0, y:0}, or an array of point objects. options {elevation: 0, reduce:[], tokenId: token.id, token:token} lets the terrain layer know certain things about what you're asking for.